How to Summarize an Article: Tips for a Good Summary

 Final Thoughts

-If you’re aiming for a summary that actually works, or you simply want to become a better essay writer, here are a few things worth remembering: focus on the main idea and leave out the extras; use your own words, but make sure the meaning stays the same; keep it neutral; don’t insert your take on the topic; read it over once or twice to make sure it flows.
+If you’re trying to write a good summary of an article or simply want to become a better essay writer, here are a few things worth remembering: focus on the main idea and leave out the extras; use your own words, but make sure the meaning stays the same; keep it neutral; don’t insert your take on the topic; read it over once or twice to make sure it flows.

-If you're still unsure about how to approach a summary after reading this article, EssayWriters can help you with everything from the first draft to the final revisions.
+Still unsure how to write a summary of an article?
+EssayWriters can help you with everything from the first draft to the final revisions.

 FAQs